ImperialPlugins/unturned-ii-docker/README.md

 Example command to host a simple Unturned II server:

-`docker run -it -p 27015:27015 -p 27016:27016 --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii`
+`docker run -it -p 27015:27015 -p 27016:27016 --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii MAP_NAME`

+Replace MAP_NAME with the map you want to host, e.g. `CQC`.

 You can also define STEAM_CMD_ARGS to add your custom steamcmd commands on each restart:
-`docker run -it -p 27015:27015 -p 27016:27016 -e STEAM_CMD_ARGS="+download_depot <somedepot>" --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii`
+`docker run -it -p 27015:27015 -p 27016:27016 -e STEAM_CMD_ARGS="+download_depot <somedepot>" --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii CQC`

 ## Building
 To build, use `docker build . -t unturned-ii`.